BEAUTY

 The clean beauty movement is estimated to be worth $22 billion by 2024.
 The industry's exponential growth can be attributed to consumers becoming more socially, environmentally, and politically aware.
 To minimize the negative impact of consumerism, more and more people are drawn to purchasing and using clean beauty products.

 So, what exactly is clean beauty?
-Here’s everything you need to know.
+Here’s everything you need to know about what is clean beauty.

 Simply put, clean beauty refers to products that do not contain ingredients that have the potential to cause harm to human health.